pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 This will take you to a page titled "Import bank data".
 Click on the :btn:Browse...: button and select the export file for upload.
-Click the :btn:Start upload: button.
-The pretix software will now ask you to specify which column in your file contains which data.
+Click the :btn:Start upload: button. pretix will now ask you to specify which column in your file contains which data.
 The screenshot illustrates what such an assignment could look like with a small example CSV file.

 ![Import bank data page with a dialog asking the user to assign columns from a CSV file to the data points date, amount, reference, payer, IBAN and BIC.](../../assets/screens/payment-providers/import-bank-data.png "Import bank data" )